Policy changes in the US meant that the focus shifted to the UK and the EU, which look like a more attractive place to build.

 The US may have 3x more start-ups than the UK, but it has 9x more unicorns!

-Climate-tech can be complex and requires significant funding, so effective messaging can help explain the value to investors, customers, and partners.
+Climate-tech can be complex and requires significant funding, so effective messaging can help communicate the value to investors, customers, and partners.
 Apt storytelling on the other hand, can ensure a start-up is positioned competitively for funding in the current climate.

 At Matterra, we specialise in helping forward-thinking tech start-ups define or update their Ideal Customer & Investor Profile, develop messaging that resonates with them, create tailored marketing strategies and set-up the workflows and processes that will maximise the efficiency of your team.

-If you need help, get in touch.
+If we can help, get in touch.